 It was a lesson learned 98 seasons ago.
 Still today, to some, it has not sunk in.

 In 1916, Goldie Prodgers scored the winning goal that would bring the Canadiens their first ever Stanley Cup claim.
 In 1924, a player named Howie Morenz lead the way.
-Morenz, and his prime accomplice, Aurel Joliat, were still around when Montreal won Cups in 1930 and 1931, backstopped by goalie George Hainsworth - never to be confused with the premier of Quebec.
+Morenz, and his prime accomplice, Aurele Joliat, were still around when Montreal won Cups in 1930 and 1931, backstopped by goalie George Hainsworth - never to be confused with the premier of Quebec.

 Morenz had German ancestry.
 Joliat had Swiss born parents.
 Newsy Lalonde, andf years later Toe Blake, Ken Dryden and Bob Gainey were all Ontario born.